Bienvenue à Paris and to 16 rue de Liège, 75009.

 My bedroom is the one that is connected to the bathroom, feel free to choose whichever bedroom you would prefer to sleep in!

-My bedroom - the closet is a little finicky - I have left it in the position that it should stay in, as the doors can easily fall of the tracks, so if you do need to move it at any point, please be gentle - feel free to use the empty shelves on the right side of the closet, I have cleared it out for you.
+My bedroom - the closet is a little finicky - I have left it in the position that it should stay in, as the doors can easily fall off the tracks.

 The shower is a tad difficult, as most showers that aren't yours can be!
 The right nozzle controls the temperature to the right/up, makes it colder, to the left/down makes it warmer.

 The left nozzle controls the shower head and the tub faucet.
 The button lets you switch between the two, down/right is the tub faucet and then up/left is to turn the shower head on.
-It might take a couple tries to figure out but you should get the hang of it!
+It might take a couple tries to figure out, but you should get the hang of it!

 Sometimes the bathroom door will be difficult, it is just because of the towel hooks, if it is being finicky, shift around the hooks until it closes.